The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 [2] In May 2024, the Boeing Crew Flight Test brought crewed flight back to Cape Canaveral after 56 years.

-[3] The oldest person, as of May 2024, is Ed Dwight (the first Black astronaut candidate) who flew on Blue Origin NS-25 in 2024 at age 90.
+[3] The oldest person, as of May 2026, is Ed Dwight (the first Black astronaut candidate) who flew on Blue Origin NS-25 in 2024 at age 90.
 At the time of his flight, he was a few months older than William Shatner (aka Captain Kirk), was when he flew on Blue Origin NS-18 in 2021.
+47-year-old Soviet cosmonaut Georgy Beregovoy became the oldest person in space on October 26, 1968 onboard Soyuz 3.

 Bibliography